Daily puppet shows

 The Old Lady in the Shoe greets everyone who approaches our Fairy Gates.

-Talking Storybook Boxes feature keyholes for our Magic Keys ($3 at the admission gate) so you can listen to the story in English or Spanish.
+Talking Storybook Boxes feature keyholes for Magic Keys ($3 in the gift shop) so you can listen to stories in English or Spanish.

-Jack & Jill Hill, a bright green sliding hill that encourages physical and imaginative play.
+Jack & Jill Hill is a bright green sliding hill that encourages physical and imaginative play.

 The Jolly Roger Pirate Ship from J.M.
 Barrie’s Peter Pan beckons older children (and adventurous little ones) into the crow’s nest above the rope ladder.
 Watch out for the crocodile!

-Old West Junction, completed in 2005, features a livery stable, bank, jail, and water-tower slide.
+Old West Junction features a livery stable, bank, jail, and water-tower slide.
 Kids can act out their favorite tall tales in fantasy play.

 The Alice in Wonderland Tunnel twists and turns to bring young tunnelers into the playing-card maze.
 Tunnel windows show scenes from Alice’s adventures.